sandyMax974/bookmark_manager/README.md

 ## User Stories
 ```
-As a user
+As a User
 In order to access my favourite site quickly
 I want to display a list of my bookmarks

-As a user
+As a User
 In order to save time
 I want to be able to save a website with a bookmark

+As a User
+In order to manage my bookmark list
+I want to be able to delete bookmarks I don't use anymore

+As a User
+So I can manage my bookmark list
+I want to be able to update bookmarks
 ```